no-cash-george/oasaTelematicsDevKit/README.md

 # oasaTelematicsDevKit
-OASA Telematics API wrapper witten in swift
+##OASA Telematics API wrapper witten in swift

+Below Are the Methods that are done/will be done

 * getStopArrivals
 * getBusLocation